HIS 218

 Photo credit road_less_trvled

-The Palmerton Zinc Company site is now a superfund cleanup site, monitored by the Environmental Protection Agency (EPA).
+The Palmerton Zinc Company site became a Superfund cleanup site, monitored by the Environmental Protection Agency (EPA).
 The north slope of Blue Mountain, seen in the background on this photo, is pretty much a barren wasteland because of the heavy emissions of lead, cadmium and sulfuric acid from the factory over a time span of at least eighty years.
 In addition, the company deposited millions and millions of tons of waste slag at the site, which also released hazardous substances into the environment, especially the water.
 At the company's east plant there is a huge cinder bank, 2.5 miles long, 200 feet high and anywhere between 500 to 1,000 feet wide (USEPA 2005).
 In the town, the residents and their houses and yards have been tested for abnormal levels of lead and cadmium.
 For some residences, they had the benefit of the ground in their yards being replaced.
 Growing up it was always understood that nothing but some moss would grow in my aunt's yard in Palmerton--no grass.
 No one ever thought of the environmental costs associated with the industrialization of the country.

 Blue bar

-I cover the topic of industrialization in HIS 102 and HIS 112, but what happens after "industrialization" also interests me, and that means the process of de-industrialization--not surprisingly there is a wiki entry.
+I cover the topic of industrialization in HIS 102 and HIS 112, but what happens after "industrialization" also interests me, and that means the process of de-industrialization--not surprisingly there is a Wikipedia entry.
 There seem to be different definitions of just what exactly de-industrialization is, but to me it means the shift in the economy from manufacturing oriented to a service economy--to further complicated matters, you could say the shift from modernization to post-modern.
 I would also say that de-industrialization means the dismantling of the industrial infrastructure, and that dismantling often simply takes the form of abandonment of facilities to natural ruin.
 That's why I also call this the industrial ruins paper.

 At one time if you had grown up in the United States, you would have been exposed to factory life.
 Factories were everywhere, part of the industrial might that began to develop in America in the late nineteenth century and that culminated in the massive industrial production of World War II.
 But, through the 1970s and 1980s, and for many different economic reasons, the economy of the United States shifted away from its manufacturing base, and one after another major industrial facilities shut their doors.
 In many places now, these are ruins, but the question remains, what should be done with those sites?
-See what Paul Carpenter has to say in the first few paragraphs of his article, Bethlehem Steel history may be obliterated in Lackawanna, N.Y.
+See what Paul Carpenter has to say in the first few paragraphs of his article, "Bethlehem Steel history may be obliterated in Lackawanna, NY" (no longer available online).

 I have looked for different statistics to illustrate the shift of the US economy away from industrial-centered.
 This chart (Sectors of US Economy as Percent of GDP 1947-2009) clearly shows that since 1950, the percentage of the economy devoted to manufacturing has dropped from about 28% to about 12%.
 Mining seems to have stayed 3-4%.
-Checking statistics on iron and steel productions, which are a little difficult to decipher,
+Checking statistics on iron and steel productions, which are a little difficult to decipher, we can see.

 Iron and Steel Production in the United States